-In a previous post, I expressed how, upon learning I was pregnant with baby #2, I was struck with an immense guilt over Fischer having to share me, among other things in his toddler-centric world.
-While I have to be honest and tell you that even now down to the wire at 38 weeks, I’m still struggling with my feelings, it has been somewhat therapeutic to introduce Fischer to the idea of becoming a big brother.
+Upon learning I was pregnant with baby #2, I was struck with an immense guilt over my first baby, Fischer, having to share me.
+Even now at 38 weeks into this pregnancy, I’m still struggling with my feelings.
+But it has been somewhat therapeutic to introduce Fischer to the idea of becoming a big brother.
 It’s allowed me to wonder what this new relationship might look like and I’ve found myself dreamily zoning out to visions of him snuggling and kissing on baby.
 It’s also encouraged me to reach out to other parents, seeking advice, and their words and sweet pictures of their own babes interacting have helped immensely.

-In the beginning of this pregnancy I agonized over how to tell Fischer about the new addition, wondering how he’d react or if he’d even react at all.
-We celebrated his 2nd birthday shortly after we (officially) found out I was pregnant and while we took him to the first prenatal visit to hear the heartbeat and see the baby, I felt he was too young to grasp the concept of becoming a brother.
+In the beginning of this pregnancy I agonized over how to tell Fischer about the new addition.
+I wondered how he’d react or if he’d even react at all.
+We celebrated his 2nd birthday shortly after we (officially) found out I was pregnant.
+While we took him to the first prenatal visit to hear the heartbeat and see the baby, I felt he was too young to grasp the concept of becoming a brother.
 So, we waited and just didn’t really acknowledge that anything was happening.

 Turns out, talking about the transition was much easier than I thought and the concept naturally worked its way into every-day conversation.
 So, today I’m sharing how we’ve been prepping our big boy for his very important new role.